 While some vacations can be easily flexed to fit your needs on the go, if you embark on an African Safari you will want to make sure things are planned properly in advance.
 By planning wisely you will not only have ample choice in terms of accommodation, but also know what to expect.
-Think whether or not you wish to include super-deluxe camps if you’d like any cultural and educational activities and what transport is part of each safari package.
+Think whether or not you wish to include super-deluxe camps as accommodation, if you’d like any cultural or educational activities and what to pack for your safari.

 Here are some key points to keep in mind if a safari sounds like your next adventure.